mimikim/Harvest-Moon-SNES-Feed-Jack-HTML5-Canvas/README.md

 [Demo Link](https://mimikim.github.io/Harvest-Moon-SNES-Feed-Jack-HTML5-Canvas/)

 ## Description
-This interactive application creates animations using sprites from the SNES game, Harvest Moon.
+This interactive application creates animations using sprites from the SNES game, [Harvest Moon](https://en.wikipedia.org/wiki/Harvest_Moon_(video_game))

 Version 3 takes what was created in v2 and transforms it into a React application.
-It utilizes React, JSX, and ES6.
+It utilizes React, JSX, Redux, and ES6.

 Dependencies are managed through webpack.